newjersey/innovation.nj.gov/content/_playbooks/validating-creative-concepts.md

 2. Fielding
 3. Analysis

-Set up and QA can happen as quickly as 1-2 days and analysis should take no more than a week.
+Set up and QA can happen in as quickly as 1-2 days, and analysis should take no more than a week.
 It’s the time it can take for the survey to “field” and close that can be a wildcard.

 A tightly defined survey audience criteria (i.e., geotargeting to a specific state with very narrow demographic requirements) narrows the pool of qualified respondents so the survey will have to run longer to generate the minimum number of completed responses.
 Running a survey on a national basis opens up the pool of potential respondents making it easier to run and close quickly - even within a few hours.

 If your program serves residents of a specific state, it’s important to geo-target your survey to get accurate feedback.
 Just be aware it might take a week or two to generate your targeted number of responses and build extra time into your Project Plan.

-It can also take more time to field surveys with audiences that are considered hard to reach.
-Hard to reach audiences include minors, the undocumented, and unhoused individuals.
+It can also take more time to field surveys with audiences that are considered hard to reach like minors, undocumented individuals, or unhoused individuals.
 You may be able to successfully survey these audiences by allotting extra time for the fielding, or you may find alternative research methodologies (such as focus groups or one-on-one interviews) are a more effective solution.

 ## Do it in a day